grosv/laravel-passwordless-login/README.md

 LPL_REDIRECT_ON_LOGIN is where you want to send the user after they've logged in by clicking their magic link.

+LPL_USE_ONCE is whether you want a link to expire after first use (uses cache to store used links)

+LPL_INVALID_SIGNATURE_MESSAGE is a custom message sent when we abort with a 401 status on an invalid or expired link

 ### Reporting Issues

 For security issues, please email me directly at ed@gros.co.
 For any other problems, use the issue tracker here.